willdiep/parkingrabbit-frontend/README.md

 ### [ParkingRabbit Back-end Repo](https://github.com/willdiep/parkingrabbit-backend)

 ParkingRabbit is a single-page, full-stack application to reserve parking spots in San Francisco.
-It uses React on the front-end as well as Ruby on Rails with a PostgresSQl database on the back-end.
+It uses React on the front-end and Ruby on Rails with a PostgresSQl database on the back-end.

 ![Splash Page](./readme/splash-page.png)